jasper07/cap-sflight-devops/README-advanced-pipeline.md

 ```

-Then in the deploy job the vmimage usses the cfcli container and the Cloud Foundry CLI is available to be used in a bash script.
+ Then in the deploy job the vmimage makes use of the cfcli container which provides the Cloud Foundry CLI to perform the cf deploy command.

 ```yaml
 # File: azure-pipelines/azure-pipelines-advanced.yml